sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 ## Snowflake :octicons-feed-tag-16:
 Next we will setup Snowflake with the information we got from our ``federation metadata xml`` file.
 To make this process easier I suggest formatting your XML file so it's easier to look through.
 I used [VS code](https://code.visualstudio.com/) and an [xml formatter](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) to accomplish this.
+Once you have the file open in vs code and the xml extension installed, select all the code and right clicl -> "Format Document".

 ### Setup
 Lets open a worksheet in snowflake and enter the code below by entering in the necessary areas from our federation metadata xml file..